✓ Plan and book your perfect crossing – simple, fast, and reliable

 1) Standard cabin (inside)

-What’s in the cabin: your own private en-suite (shower/WC) plus beds/berths (layout varies), basic storage and the essentials.
+What you get: private en-suite (shower/WC) plus beds/berths (layout varies), basic storage and the essentials.

 2) Standard cabin (outside / sea view)